 - Neutropenia and thrombocytopenia are the major dose limiting toxicities - A complete blood count, including white blood count monitoring with differential count, platelet count, haemoglobin and haematocrit should be performed at baseline and every week for the first 8 weeks of treatment and then monthly thereafter to monitor for cytopenias.
+In mantle cell lymphoma patients, the monitoring scheme should be every 2 weeks in Cycles 3 and 4, and then at the start of each cycle.
 A dose reduction may be required.
 In case of neutropenia, the physician should consider the use of growth factors in patient management.
 Patients should be advised to promptly report febrile episodes.
 Co-administration of lenalidomide with other myelosuppressive agents should be undertaken with caution.